 The role of progesterone

 The other primary reproductive hormone, progesterone is made when you ovulate.
 As a woman progresses through perimenopause, she may not ovulate every cycle, or if she does, less progesterone is produced.
-Non-reproductive functions of progesterone include boosting metabolic rate, creating the calming neurotransmitter GABA.
+Non-reproductive functions of progesterone include boosting metabolic rate and creating the calming neurotransmitter GABA.
 Low levels of GABA are linked to anxiety3.
-Progesterone supports sleep, and adequate, refreshing sleep is vital to weight management.
+Progesterone also supports sleep, and adequate, refreshing sleep is vital to weight management.

 The role of cortisol